Khenskis/quest-submission/README.md

 Once a smart contract is deployed on the blockchain it will then execute the actions that were written inside of the contract.

-3) A transaction is a paid function call.
+3) A transaction is a paid.
 Script is free.
    A transaction changes the data on the Blockchain.
 Script only view data on the Blockchain, and do not change it.